Fiserv/Commerce-Hub/docs/Resources/Guides/Split-Shipment.md

 Situations in which this could be implemented include:

 - Shipment of goods will be split, the cardholder can be charged for each individual shipment.
-- Occurs when the goods url are not available for shipment at the time of the consumer’s purchase.
+- Occurs when the goods are not available for shipment at the time of the consumer’s purchase.

 <!-- theme: info -->
 > If the customer cancels or refunds their order before the last shipment, the `finalShipment` indicator is required to be sent during the [refund](?path=docs/Resources/API-Documents/Payments/Refund.md) or [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md) request.